-A good idea would be to start in the bathroom.
+A good idea to declutter your home would be to start in the bathroom.

 Check all the medicines (if you keep them in the bathroom cabinet) and dispose of everything that has expired or you no longer need.

-Know that heat, air, light, and moisture may damage your medicine.
+Know that heat, air, light, and moisture may damage your medicines.